EvilCodes/Landlord/README.md

 ========

 Landlord is a bukkit plugin for players to prevent against griefing, stealing, and animal kills in a simplified manner.
+It's currently on version 2.0.0.
+This new version was developed by EvilCodes, the former versions by Jcdesimp.

 Purpose
 ---------